 What’s the interest rate charged on an SMI loan?

 The interest rate is not fixed, although it will not change more than twice a year – in January and July.
 It is linked to the interest rate that the government pays on gilts (the official term for UK government bonds).
-As I write this, the interest rate is 1.7%.
+At the time of writing, the interest rate is 4.5%.
 This interest will build up on your SMI loan, unless you make payments towards it.

 You can make payments towards the SMI loan at any time.
 The minimum you can pay is £100.
 You can find out more about SMI at GOV.UK.